 Live Stripe account

-Upon completing the Atlas application, you’ll have a new U.S. Stripe account that you can use for test transactions.
+Upon completing the Stripe Atlas application, you’ll have a new U.S. Stripe account that you can use for test transactions.
 This allows you to start working on your integration while your account progresses.

 Once your Silicon Valley Bank account is created, you can start processing live payments.